bhavin-19/Diabetes-Prediction-Using-Machine-Learning/README.md

 # Diabetes Prediction System

 The **Diabetes Prediction System** is a machine learning application designed to predict the likelihood of diabetes in individuals.
-Developed as part of my **final year BE project** and during my internship at **MeriSKILL**, this project combines data-driven insights with a user-friendly web interface for impactful healthcare predictions.
+Developed as part of my **final year BE project**, this project combines data-driven insights with a user-friendly web interface for impactful healthcare predictions.

 ---